MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 //Etc.
 ```

-Notice how many places in your codebase you are (re)-using the same basic structures, types, validators, etc. -- that's why it's been made easy to grab all of those resources associated with a structure by calling on a got namespace.
+Notice how many places in your codebase you are (re)-using the same basic structures, types, validators, etc. -- that's why it's been made easy to grab all of those resources associated with a structure by calling on an easily accesible namespace.

 ###### src/server